SkidderMC/FDPClient/README.md

 You can make a pull request [here](https://github.com/SkidderMC/FDPClient/issues)!

 ### Language and Code Quality
-Your code needs to be able to build, please ensure your code has little to no bugs!
+Your code needs to be able to build, please ensure your code has little to no bugs.
 You also need to use kotlin features to make coding easier and faster, so please use kotlin and pass the [Detekt](https://github.com/detekt/detekt) code quality check, use kotlin features if you can, because we will never merge terrible code.

 #### Kotlin Features
-Help enhance the code readability by using kotlin features.
+If applicable please use kotlin since it is more human readable, we have provided an example below of kotlin:

 Using kotlin features:
 ~~~kotlin